 - closing some areas to bottom fishing

-- making sure fishers use fishing gear that reduces the impact on the environment (such as streamers on lines to prevent catch of seabirds).
+- ensuring fishers use gear that reduces impacts on the environment (like streamers to prevent catch of seabirds).

 Who to contact